Are you studying an MA in ELT/ TEFL / TESL / TESOL in UK?

 Please look at this video made by Jo Gakonga about how to make a Quick Fire (or Pecha Kucha Style) Presentation before making your PowerPoint.

 If you have any questions about the day please e-mail tilly dot harrison at warwick dot ac dot uk

-In the afternoon, IATEFL Research Special Interest Group committee members will reflect on their own journeys from MA student to PhD and beyond, giving you a chance to ask questions and clarify your own future plans.
-You will also be introduced to the benefits of joining a professional association like IATEFL, and the Research Special Interest group in particular.
+In the afternoon, Ana Ines Salvi, Coordinator of IATEFL Research Special Interest Group will reflect on her own journey from teacher to MA student to PhD and beyond, giving you a chance to ask questions and clarify your own future plans.
+She will also introduce the benefits of joining a professional association like IATEFL, and the Research Special Interest group in particular.

 We look forward to a dynamic and exciting day!

 If you are arriving by bus from Coventry Station, exit at the Rootes Bus Interchange (circled on the map) and walk past Social Sciences to Library Road.
 Walk past the library to the end of the road, cross over and continue towards the Red Rocket (mobile refreshment vehicle).
 Continue past the Red Rocket towards the car park (Car Park 15) and enter the building on your right at the last door.
 MB0.08 is on the left at the end of the lobby.